-- "Third-party events", organised by an independent third party, such as a learning Society, HCP association etc. An international scientific congress is an example of third-party events. - HCPs Sponsorship: Ipsen may sponsor HCPs to attend congresses or events to enhance their medical and/or scientific knowledge, and their use of medicines.
-In this context, the sponsorship covers congress registration, travel, accommodation and meals.
-The HCP does not receive any compensation, as no service is provided from the HCP (See categories 1. and 3. below).
+- "Third-party events", organised by an independent third party, such as a learning Society, HCP association etc. An international scientific congress is an example of third-party events. - HCPs Sponsorship: Ipsen may sponsor HCPs to attend congresses or events to enhance their medical and/or scientific knowledge, and their use of medicines. - In this context, the sponsorship covers congress registration, travel, accommodation and meals.
+The HCP does not receive any compensation, as no service is provided from the HCP (See categories 1. and 3. below). - Congress Sponsorship: Ipsen may also sponsor a third-party event (congress for example), in exchange for services such as a slot for an Ipsen satellite symposium (educational activity independently organized by Ipsen and held within the congress, the admission of employees to the Congress) or a booth (See category 2. below).
+The ToVs related to sponsorships are to disclose to an organization unless the PCO owns the rights of the event.
+In this case the Transfers of value will be disclosed in a separate document.

-- o Congress Sponsorship: Ipsen may also sponsor a third-party event (congress for example), in exchange for services such as a slot for an Ipsen satellite symposium (educational activity independently organized by Ipsen and held within the congress, the admission of employees to the Congress) or a booth (See category 2. below).
-The ToVs related to sponsorships are always made to an organization. - "Ipsen Standalone meetings".
+"Ipsen Standalone meetings".
 These are events initiated by Ipsen to provide information on an Ipsen medicinal product, therapeutic area, treatment options, etc. or as a response to address a legitimate need for scientific information.
 Hospitality can be provided to HCPs that participate in such meetings.
 Logistical costs are not disclosed.